emissary-ingress/emissary/reference/core/crds.md

-# Ambassador Edge Stack configuration with Custom Resource Definitions (CRDs)
+# Ambassador Edge Stack Configuration with Custom Resource Definitions (CRDs)

-As of Ambassador 0.70, any Ambassador Edge Stack resource can be expressed as a CRD in the `getambassador.io` API group:
+Any Ambassador Edge Stack resource can be expressed as a CRD in the `getambassador.io` API group:

 - use `apiVersion: getambassador.io/v2`
 - use the same `kind` as you would in an attribute